Lever load binders, chains and hooks are all available from Rope Services Direct, testing and inspections are also available.

 Rope Services Direct supply two sizes of lever load binders which have working load limits of 5400kg and 9200kg, the table below shows all the relevant details and dimensions.
 Chain and hooks can also be supplied to suit the lever load binder and your cargo restraint requirements.

 This type of lever load binder needs more effort and energy to operate than a ratchet chain binder.
-These lever load binders store a lot of energy in the handle when it is tensioned and have been known to recoil or snap back open which can cause injuries to the user and also major safety issues as the cargo will no longer be held securely.
+These lever load binders store a lot of energy in the handle when it is tensioned.
+They have been known to recoil or snap back open which can cause injuries to the user.
+It is also a major safety issue as the cargo will no longer be held securely.

-These lever load binders should never be used for lifting operations, should never be side loaded (they are designed for straight, in-line use only) and should never be operated whilst standing on the load.
+These lever load binders should never be used for lifting operations.
+They should never be side loaded (they are designed for straight, in-line use only) and should never be operated whilst standing on the load.

 Lever load binders should not be repaired by using any form of heat, welding, heating and bending is not permitted as they will affect the capacity of the lashing operation.

-When releasing a lever load binder, the safest way is to use an open hand under the lever to push it up and open.
+Use caution when releasing a lever load binder.
+The safest way is to use an open hand under the lever to push it up and open.
 Use extreme caution as whipping may occur as it releases the tension.
 Keeping an open hand will protect your fingers!